moj-analytical-services/IntroRTraining/Intro_markdown.md

 x <- 3
 ```

-(and press return) the assignment operator (less than followed by hyphen) in R assigns the name x to the object taking the value 3.
-You can see this in the ‘workplace’ (the environment window in the top right) and if you type:
+(and press return) the assignment operator (less than followed by hyphen) in R assigns the name `x` to the object taking the value `3`.
+You can see this in the R "environment" (see the environment window in the top right) and if you type:

 ```r